NoxMoon/inside_beauty/README.md

 ## Exploratory Data Analysis

 #### Visualization
-We explored the following aspects with graphical EDA:
+We explored the following aspects in initial EDA:
 * Unique products
 * Missing values
 * Number of products by category